alefais/storm-applications/SpikeDetection/README.md

 - execution mode (default local)

 ### Execution example:
-The parallelism degree is set for all the nodes in the topology (source: 1, bolt: 4, sink: 1).
+The parallelism degree is set for all the nodes in the topology (source: 1, bolt1: 2, bolt2: 2, sink: 1).

-`storm jar target/SpikeDetection-1.0-SNAPSHOT-jar-with-dependencies.jar SpikeDetection.SpikeDetection data/app/sd/sensors.dat 1 4 1`
+`storm jar target/SpikeDetection-1.0-SNAPSHOT-jar-with-dependencies.jar SpikeDetection.SpikeDetection data/app/sd/sensors.dat 1 2 2 1`